jonyamagiri/alx-backend-javascript/0x02-ES6_classes/README.md

 	* Metaprogramming and symbols

-* n ECMAScript 6 (ES6), you can define a class using the class keyword, which provides a more convenient and object-oriented way of creating reusable code in JavaScript.
+* In ECMAScript 6 (ES6), you can define a class using the class keyword, which provides a more convenient and object-oriented way of creating reusable code in JavaScript.
 * Metaprogramming is a technique in programming where a program can manipulate or modify its own structure, behavior, or code at runtime.
 In JavaScript, metaprogramming can be achieved using several features, including Symbols.